New York Yankees to visit the San Francisco Giants

-BOTTOM LINE: The New York Yankees visit Oracle Park to play the San Francisco Giants.
+BOTTOM LINE: Luke Voit and the Yankees will take on San Francisco at Oracle Park.

-The Giants are 5-5 on their home turf.
-San Francisco has slugged .349 this season.
-Pablo Sandoval leads the team with a mark of .694.
+The Giants are 5-6 on their home turf.
+San Francisco is averaging 3.1 RBIs per game this season.
+Kevin Pillar leads the team with 14 total runs batted in.

-The Yankees are 6-4 on the road.
-New York has hit 42 home runs this season, fourth in the MLB.
-Luke Voit leads the club with seven, averaging one every 13.4 at-bats.
+The Yankees are 7-4 on the road.
+New York has a team on-base percentage of .338, good for third in the American League.
+Voit leads the team with a mark of .388.
+The Yankees won the last meeting 7-3.
+James Paxton earned his third victory and Voit went 3-for-4 with a double, a home run and three RBIs for New York.
+Madison Bumgarner registered his fourth loss for San Francisco.

-TOP PERFORMERS: Brandon Belt leads the Giants with 11 extra base hits and is slugging .494.
-Sandoval is 7-for-22 with three doubles, two home runs and two RBIs over the last 10 games for San Francisco.
+TOP PERFORMERS: Brandon Belt leads the Giants with 12 extra base hits and is batting .226.
+Pablo Sandoval is 7-for-20 with three doubles, two home runs and two RBIs over the last 10 games for San Francisco.

-Brett Gardner leads the Yankees with 10 extra base hits and has 11 RBIs.
+Voit leads the Yankees with eight home runs home runs and is slugging .551.
 Gary Sanchez is 8-for-35 with a double, five home runs and 10 RBIs over the last 10 games for New York.

 Giants Injuries: Johnny Cueto: 60-day IL (elbow).